oren/note/README.md

 ./note
 ```

-To open notes file in a specific directory
+To open a specific notes file
 ```
 ./note ~/m/notes
 ```